-Kapor Capital invests in tech-driven seed stage companies committed to closing gaps of access, opportunity or outcome for low income communities and/or communities of color in the United States.
-We are particularly interested in those that address gaps of disproportionate relevance to African-Americans and Latino/a’s.
+Kapor Capital invests in tech-driven early stage companies committed to closing gaps of access, opportunity or outcome for low income communities and/or communities of color in the United States.
+We are particularly interested in those that address gaps of disproportionate relevance to African-Americans and Latinx communities.

 We are open to invest across every sector, including education, work, finance, justice, food and health.